brianod/deeplearning-pneumonia-xray/README.md

-# Achieving 88% accuracy in diagnosing pneumonia using the fastai-v2 library, a pre-trained resnet50 model. and transfer learning.
+# Achieving 88% accuracy in diagnosing pneumonia using the fastai-v2 library, a pre-trained resnet50 model, and transfer learning.

 **Preface**